+Fiscal year ended March 31 2013 2014 Increase (Decrease)

-March 31, 2012 March 31, 2013 Increase(Decrease) Value of new business (Ultimate Unit Cost base)4 1,692 709 (982)
+Value of new business 709 838 128

+(Ultimate Unit Cost base)4

-- \1 Adjusted net worth is defined as the excess of the market value of a life insurance company's assets over the market value of its policy reserves and other liabilities, and is considered to be the value attributable to the company's shareholders.
-In other words, it is calculated as the sum of the total net assets, appropriate adjustments for unrealized gains/losses and other items. - \2 Value of in-force business is the present value at the valuation date of future after-tax profits distributable to shareholders from in-force business as of the valuation date, calculated under a set of assumptions. - \3 Value of new business represents the impact on the EV of new business written during the fiscal year, calculated applying the same assumptions as those used for the EEV.
-New business used for value calculation is defined as that arising from the sale of new life insurance policies during the fiscal year and excludes future new business. - \4 The expense assumptions used to calculate the EEV and the value of new business are set based on the premise that unit costs decrease as the number of policies in force increases, and reach their ultimate equilibrium levels, at which income and expenses are equal, in the tenth year after the company's start-up (fiscal 2017).
+- 1 Adjusted net worth is defined as the excess of the market value of a life insurance company's assets over the market value of its policy reserves and other liabilities, and is considered to be the value attributable to the company's shareholders.
+In other words, it is calculated as the sum of the total net assets, appropriate adjustments for unrealized gains/losses and other items. - 2 Value of in-force business is the present value at the valuation date of future after-tax profits distributable to shareholders from in-force business as of the valuation date, calculated under a set of assumptions. - 3 Value of new business represents the impact on the EV of new business written during the fiscal year, calculated applying the same assumptions as those used for the EEV.
+New business used for value calculation is defined as that arising from the sale of new life insurance policies during the fiscal year and excludes future new business. - 4 The expense assumptions used to calculate the EEV and the value of new business are set based on the premise that unit costs decrease as the number of policies in force increases, and reach their ultimate equilibrium levels, at which income and expenses are equal, in the tenth year after the business commence (fiscal 2017).
 For reference, "Value of new business (Ultimate Unit Cost base)" shows the value of new business calculated applying the ultimate unit costs to all years.